 The SOLUTION to this problem is complex and requires the coordination of policy changes in several aspects of campus planning.
 The goal of this action is to reduce campus related traffic by 20%.
-This will be accomplished through a combination of several policy changes including:
+This will

-Rescheduling of class offerings could accommodate less commuting to and from school for students and faculty.
+- Rescheduling of class offerings could accommodate less commuting to and from school for students and faculty.
 This may be accomplished by more efficient use of classroom scheduling, a more aggressive approach to using the 4:30 teaching block, and improving access between the day and evening schools.
 If there is effective coordination of these and other proposals this could result in an efficient class consolidation schedule.
-This could then potentially reduce each commuter's trips by 20%

-- Promote carpooling for students.
+This could then potentially reduce each commuter's trips by 20% - Promote carpooling for students.
 Currently there are few viable incentives for carpooling.
 It is largely viewed as inconvenient, with scheduling differences being the major concern.
 If the scheduling of classes was condensed, this could address a portion of that concern.
 The creation of a parking fee may also act as an incentive for carpooling (a deterrent for not carpooling).
 Students who did carpool, and registered as carpoolers, would have their fee waived and would be provided with preferential and guaranteed parking. - Increasing access to rail service.
-Because Framingham State University is adjacent to a rail line, a feasibility study needs to be updated to consider how many commuters would be accommodated by rail service, and how cost effective it would be to negotiate a link to the current commuter lines in Framingham. - More efficient use of the Campus Police fleet.
-The relative size of the campus may lend itself to more foot patrol and bicycle patrols, particularly in warm weather months.
-The energy efficiency of the fleet will be taken into consideration.
-Hybrids or electric vehicles may be an option.
-The University purchased four hybrid vehicles. - Reduce campus fleet overall and establish a no-idling policy for all of the University and guest vehicles. - Promote ride share programs like zipride.com - Provide bike racks, storage, and rent free bikes for students to borrow. - Add online and hybrid courses.
+Because Framingham State University is adjacent to a rail line, a feasibility study was conducted to consider how many commuters would be accommodated by rail service, and how cost effective it would be to negotiate a link to the current commuter lines in Framingham. - Reduce campus fleet overall and establish a no-idling policy for all of the University and guest vehicles. - Promote ride share programs like zipride.com - Provide bike racks, storage, and rent free bikes for students to borrow. - Add online and hybrid courses. - Through a series of events including: a significant increase in hybrid and on-line courses, more flexible scheduling, more accurate record keeping, and a more efficient way of calculating miles spent commuting, we have reduced our CO2 emissions from 15,991 metric tons in 2004 to 4,006 metric tons in AY 2020.
+This is a reduction of 74.6%.